rehierl/abstract-properties/13-x-document-trees/13-0-document-trees/2-3-alternative-reasoning.md

 Continuing with the child order of `r`, one can state that the edges in that order transform the subsequent siblings of `n` such that they are subsequent to `n`.
-Because of that, these nodes and all of their descendants appear within the scope of `n`, but *not also* within the scope of `fc`.
+Because of that, these nodes, including all of their descendants appear within the scope of `n`, but *not also* within the scope of `fc`.

 ```
          r